Reboare/Lagrange/_posts/2017-12-26-tutorial-bof-1.md

 ```gdb
 ```

-Since the program segfaults at 0x41414641, so we just use `pattern offset 0x41414641` in PEDA.
+Since the program segfaults at 0x41414641, we use `pattern offset 0x41414641` in PEDA.

 So we know from the description that we want to return into the ret2win function.
 We'll have a quick look at the disassembly of this function to see what it's doing.
 I'm using radare2 for this: